How to Become In-Network for Medical Nutrition Therapy Through Medicare

 For dietitians, accepting insurance can be an effective and dependable way to grow a nutrition private practice.
 After considering whether to accept insurance in your practice or not, the next question that quickly comes to mind is — which insurance plans should I accept?
 Medicare is one of the most widely accepted insurance plans, with some of the highest reimbursement rates for dietitians, compared to private payers.

 Furthermore, the billing stipulations and regulations set forth by the Centers for Medicare & Medicaid are often regarded as standards — with many private payers adopting Medicare regulations in their own contracts.
 Understanding the ins and outs of Medicare billing will not only allow you to easily bill Medicare for nutrition services, but will give you great insights into billing requirements across insurance payers.
+Let Healthie’s practice management platform help you through this process with our billing, scheduling and a client portal all for $0.
+To learn more about our free starter plan click here!

 In this article, we cover the basics of becoming an in-network Medicare provider for nutrition and wellness services including: